codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-environments.md

 %}

-Create Environments by defining key settings (see [Create GitOps Environments](#create-gitops-environments)), and see how Codefresh pulls in all the information into an intuitive dashboard (see [GitOps Environments dashboard](#gitops-environments-dashboard)).
-Learn how to [work with GitOps Environments](/#working-with-gitops-environments) and [work with Argo CD applications](#working-with-applications-in-gitops-environments) within Environments.
+Create Environments by defining key settings (see [Create Environments](#create-environments)), and explore how Codefresh pulls in all the information into an intuitive dashboard (see [Environments dashboard](#environments-dashboard)).
+Learn how to [work with Environments](/#working-with-gitops-environments), and [work with Argo CD applications](#working-with-applications-in-gitops-environments) within Environments.

-Remember you can further refine application views in Environments through Products.
-Read about in [GitOps Products]({{site.baseurl}}docs/dashboards/gitops-products/).
+Remember you can manage and control applications in Environments through Products.
+Read about it in [GitOps Products]({{site.baseurl}}docs/dashboards/gitops-products/).

-## GitOps Environments dashboard
+## Environments dashboard
-Here's an example of the GitOps Environments dashboard.
+Here's an example of the Environments dashboard.

 {% include
 	image.html